-In a cluster, if all server nodes have the same copy of data, it gives you high availability of that data.
-That means that the cluster can survive a few node failures without experiencing data loss.
+In a cluster, if all server nodes have the same copy of data, it gives you a high availability of that data.
+That means the cluster can survive a few node failures without experiencing any data loss.
 However, this doesn't give you scalability.
 When the data starts growing enormously, the design needs to reduce the extent of replication and start partitioning the data.

-Partitioning means that you need to distribute your data between multiple nodes so that both the read and write data load is distributed.
+Partitioning means that you need to distribute your data between multiple nodes so that both the read and write data loading is distributed.
 As your data grows, you can add more server nodes in the cluster to hold more data.
 Each server node in a cluster is called a partition.

-With partitioning the data, you can achieve scalability, but now the question is how that data is partitioned?
+With partitioning the data, you can achieve scalability, but now the question is how is that data partitioned?
 A simple solution could be to assign data to a partition in a round-robin way, but how are we going to find a particular piece of data once it has been added to the store?

 The only difference between the Partitioned and Partition-Replica topologies is that the former doesn't have replica caches, which makes it prone to data loss.

 NCache divides data into multiple chunks and places these chunks in different partitions.
 These chunks are called buckets.
 There are a total of 1000 buckets that are divided equally between the nodes in the cluster.
 The idea here is to apply a hash function on the key of the item and mode it by the number of total buckets (1000 in this case) to get an owner bucket for this data.